Professional Development Grants

 GWISE wants to benefit as many members as possible, so each member will be awarded no more than one PDG each academic year.
 If you are unsuccessful in a given cycle, you are eligible to apply again during that academic year.

-If you have already been awarded a PDG through GWISE, you may be eligible to apply for a scholarship to attend an event through the Stay in MA program
+If you have already been awarded a PDG through GWISE, you may be eligible to apply for a scholarship to attend an event through the Office of the Provost for Graduate Affair’s PDG.

 How do I apply?